 - The Rabat Process Migration Dialogue, represented by H.E.

-Mr.Paul Robert Tiendrebeogo, Minister of African Integration and Burkinabé Abroad, Burkina Faso, Chair of Rabat Process
+Mr.Paul Robert Tiendrebeogo, Minister of African Integration and Burkinabé Abroad, Burkina Faso, current Chair of Rabat Process

-- The National Institute of Migration of Mexico
+- The National Institute of Migration of Mexico, represented by

-- The city of Rabat, represented by Souad Zaidi, Deputy Mayor for International Cooperation and Member of the Parliament, Morocco
+- The city of Rabat, represented by Souad Zaidi, Deputy Mayor for International Cooperation and Member of the Parliament, Kingdom of Morocco

 The event is open exclusively to registered participants to the 11th Global Forum on Migration and Development Summit taking place in Marrakesh on 5-7 December 2018.
 ICMPD cannot organise registration for the Summit nor grant access to anyone that has not registered previously through the GFMD’s official registration procedure.